xlionjuan/rustdesk-rpm-repo/README.md

 ### Versioning

-I use [fpm](https://github.com/jordansissel/fpm) to modify the version with current date, so you'll never need to run `in -f` in order to upgrade.
+I use [fpm](https://github.com/jordansissel/fpm) to modify the nightly version with current date, so you'll never need to run `reinstall` in order to upgrade nightly.